Program overview

 Graduates of the Information Technology: Software Development program can pursue a variety of career paths in Canada, including:

-- Software Engineer: Plan and manage enterprise-level projects, ensuring software meets business requirements.
+• Software Engineer: Plan and manage enterprise-level software projects, focusing on system architecture and design.

-- Web Developer: Design and maintain websites, ensuring they are user-friendly and efficient.
+• Web Developer: Design and develop websites and web applications, ensuring they are user-friendly and responsive.

-- Systems Developer: Develop operating systems and software that support various devices and applications.
+• Systems Developer: Create and maintain operating systems and software that support various devices and applications.

-- Database Administrator: Manage and maintain databases, ensuring data integrity and security.
+• Database Administrator: Manage and optimize databases, ensuring data integrity and security while supporting application needs.

-With a vibrant tech industry in New Brunswick, graduates can find opportunities across various sectors, including manufacturing, education, healthcare, and cybersecurity, allowing them to tailor their careers to their interests.
+With a vibrant tech industry in New Brunswick, graduates can find opportunities across various sectors, including manufacturing, education, healthcare, and cybersecurity, tailoring their careers to their interests and strengths.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.